Local land charges: personal search

 Our Schedule of Registers/Information for Local Search Enquiries contains access arrangements and fees for information relating to CON29 enquiries.

-To request specific information, please download and return the Individual CON29 questions.
+To request us to supply specific CON29 information for the appropriate fee, please download and return the Individual CON29 questions.